 It’s safe to assume that most people, including some celebrities themselves, do not take celebrity marriages seriously.
 Remember Britney Spears’ shotgun Vegas wedding, resulting in a marriage that lasted a grand total of 55 hours?
 Or the glamorous Elizabeth Taylor, who was married eight times to seven different men?
 When asked why she married so often, she replied, “I don’t know, honey.
 It sure beats the hell out of me.”

 Despite how it may seem in Hollywood, divorce is not always easy, no matter how brief the marriage is.

 If you’re considering filing for divorce, it’s important to note that you are not alone in making this decision.
-A divorce lawyer, or a family law attorney, will be happy to speak with you as you begin to explore your options and if you ultimately decide to file for divorce, a divorce lawyer can help you navigate the filing process and help to ensure a fair settlement is reached.
+A divorce lawyers, or a family law attorney, will be happy to speak with you as you begin to explore your options and if you ultimately decide to file for divorce, a divorce lawyer can help you navigate the filing process and help to ensure a fair settlement is reached.

 They will also be able to empathize with your emotional needs during this difficult time.
 Divorce is more than simply filing paperwork to end a marriage, it’s a life transition.
 Though there a number of legal matters to attend to when filing for a divorce, it’s equally important to remember to address your emotional needs as well.
 Divorce lawyers thoroughly understand this and will work diligently to address any concerns you may have.

 Moreover, child custody lawyers understand the changing dynamics of the modern American family.
 As a result, child custody lawyers will handle your case with the utmost level of professionalism, and always with the best interest of your child or children in mind.
 Additionally, child custody lawyers, as well as child support attorneys, will ensure you receive the financial compensation and support you are entitled to as a parent.